 Not all civil or domestic disputes need to end up in court.
 Although courts and juries can decide your dispute for you, you may be better served by engaging in the mediation process.
 Doing so may save you money, time, and a great deal of stress.
 The mediation process may also result in your dispute remaining private and confidential.
 Mediation will also preserve the confidentiality of your medical records in cases involving personal injuries.

 Court vs. Mediation

 When people go to court, they often walk out believing they have “lost.”
 This is because the decision they receive is often not what they have asked the court to do.
-The parties also feel like they had little input, and that they have not been heard.
+Parties often feel like they had little input, and that they have not been heard.
 The court process can be confusing and frustrating.
-However, with mediation, you and the other person directly participate with a neutral third party in the settlement process in a time-efficient manner in an effort to resolve your conflict.
-With mediation, you can save money and avoid a great deal of emotional distress often present in court litigation.
+However, in mediation, you and the other person directly participate with a neutral third party in the settlement process in a time-efficient manner in an effort to resolve your conflict.
+Through mediation, you can save money and avoid a great deal of emotional distress often present in court litigation.

 Many judges are now requiring mediation prior to trial.
 The lawyers choose and agree upon a mediator.
 With more than 23-years’ judicial experience and having practiced law from all sides of the bench, Steven R. Jaeger of The Jaeger Firm, PLLC, is a prime choice for mediating your dispute.